-- upon death, in which case Southern States' obligations are limited to paying any salary earned and any other amounts that may be due to the executor or administrator of Mr. Chambers' estate; - upon total disability (as defined in the Chambers Agreement), in which case Mr. Chambers' compensation pursuant to the Chambers Agreement will terminate and Mr. Chambers will be paid in accordance with the long-term disability plans of Southern States Bank as may be in effect at that time: and - without cause, by Southern States Bank, in which case Mr. Chambers shall receive severance compensation in an amount equal to his base salary for the balance of the three year term, any other amounts owed to Mr. Chambers at the time his employment terminates and continued insurance benefits in effect at the time of such termination for a period of 12 months after the termination date or until Mr. Chambers is employed by another employer (excluding self-employment), whichever period of time is shorter.
+- upon death, in which case Southern States' obligations are limited to paying any salary earned and any other amounts that may be due to the executor or administrator of Mr. Chambers' estate; - upon total disability (as defined in the Chambers Agreement), in which case Mr. Chambers' compensation pursuant to the Chambers Agreement will terminate and Mr. Chambers will be paid in accordance with the long-term disability plans of Southern States Bank as may be in effect at that time; and - without cause, by Southern States Bank, in which case Mr. Chambers shall receive severance compensation in an amount equal to his base salary for the balance of the three year term, any other amounts owed to Mr. Chambers at the time his employment terminates and continued insurance benefits in effect at the time of such termination for a period of 12 months after the termination date or until Mr. Chambers is employed by another employer (excluding self-employment), whichever period of time is shorter.

 Upon a change in control (as defined in the Chambers Agreement), if Mr. Chambers' employment is terminated (except for cause) within the one year period after such change in control and before he reaches age 75, or has a change of duties or salary during such period, he will be entitled to a severance payment equal to two times his cash compensation for the most recently completed calendar year plus the annualized amounts being paid for his benefits participation total for each year.
-A change of duties or salary means a change in duties and responsibilities which results in duties and responsibilities that are inferior to his duties and responsibilities at the time of the change in control, a reduction in his annual salary from such rate in effect at the time of the change in control or a change of place of assignment from Lee County, Alabama to a location that is located further than 25 miles from Lee County, Alabama.
+A change of duties or salary means a change in duties and responsibilities which results in duties and responsibilities that are inferior to his duties and responsibilities at the time of the change in control or a change of place of assignment from Lee County, Alabama to a location that is located further than 25 miles from Lee County, Alabama.